beginnerSC/dlc/README.md

     * also the question is asking for square, not rectangle
 * Jump game
     * base case: if a[0] + 2 > a.size() then true. if a[0]==0 and a.size() > 1 then false
+* Maximum Length of Repeated Subarray
+    * make a 2d table of true and false. count longest true sequence along the main diagonal